Ingrid Daubechies: Awards and honors

 and the 2012 BBVA Foundation Frontiers of Knowledge Award in the Basic Sciences category (jointly with David Mumford).

 Daubechies gave the Gauss Lecture of the German Mathematical Society in 2015.
 The Simons Foundation, a private foundation based in New York City that funds research in mathematics and the basic sciences, gave Daubechies the Math + X Investigator award, which provides money to professors at American and Canadian universities to encourage new partnerships between mathematicians and researchers in other fields of science.
 She was the one to suggest to Simons that the foundation should fund better mechanisms for interpreting existing data, rather than new research.
 Also in 2015, Daubechies was elected a member of the National Academy of Engineering for "contributions to the mathematics and applications of wavelets".

 In 2018, Daubechies won the William Benter Prize in Applied Mathematics from City University of Hong Kong (CityU).
 She is the first woman to be the recipient of the award.
 Prize officials cited the pioneering work of Daubechies in wavelet theory and her "exceptional contributions to a wide spectrum of scientific and mathematical subjects" and noted that "her work in enabling the mobile smartphone revolution is truly symbolic of the era".
 Also in 2018, Daubechies was awarded the Fudan-Zhongzhi Science Award ($440,000) for her work on wavelets.

 She is part of the 2019 class of fellows of the Association for Women in Mathematics.
 Daubechies was named the North American Laureate of 2019 L'Oréal-UNESCO International Award For Women in Science.
 Since 1998, the annual worldwide award recognizes five outstanding women in chemistry, physics, materials science, mathematics, and computer science.

-In 2019, Daubechies was chosen (for North America) along with Najat Aoun Saliba (Africa and Arab States), Maki Kawai (Asia Pacific), Karen Hallberg (Latin America), and Claire Voisin (Europe).
 Also in 2019, she became a member of the German Academy of Sciences Leopoldina.

 Daubechies received the Princess of Asturias Award for Technical and Scientific Research in 2020.

-In 2023 she received the Wolf Prize in Mathematics.
+In 2023, she was awarded the Wolf Prize in Mathematics "for work in wavelet theory and applied harmonic analysis”.
 She was the first woman to receive this award.